 Farnfields is a law firm and limited liability partnership registered in England under number OC389491 and regulated by the Solicitors Regulation Authority under number 608175.
 Its registered office is The Square, Gillingham, Dorset, SP8 4AX.

-Farnfields Data Protection Officer is Fiona Thomas who can be contacted on 01747 825432 or at firstname.lastname@example.org.
-Alternatively, if you have any queries regarding the policy please contact Brian Noctor, Practice Manager on 01747 825432 or email@example.com or at the following address: Farnfields LLP, The Square, Gillingham, Dorset, SP8 4AX
+Farnfields Data Protection Officer is Brian Noctor who can be contacted on 01747 825432 or at firstname.lastname@example.org or at Farnfields LLP, The Square, Gillingham, Dorset, SP8 4AX.
+If you have any queries regarding the policy please contact Brian Noctor.

 Data Protection law states we are allowed to use personal information only if we have a proper reason for doing so.
 This includes sharing it outside Farnfields.
 The law states we must have one or more reasons for processing it: